 The Macdonald-Laurier Institute’s Provincial COVID Misery Index is a comparative tool designed to assess comprehensive provincial government performance through the COVID-19 pandemic, measuring the extent to which the virus itself and our responses to it have harmed human wellbeing.

 The following is an analysis and methodology of the Macdonald-Laurier Institute's Provincial COVID Misery Index.
+The analysis is relevant to results reported on May 24, 2021, though the methodology remains relevant to the updated PCMI.
 More detailed methodology, which applies principally to the national-level COVID Misery Index, is available here.

 In March 2020, Canada - in line with countries around the world - entered a state of lockdown in an attempt to arrest the transmission of COVID-19.
 For more than a year, our federal and provincial governments have wielded a range of tools to try to keep the disease at bay, with mixed results.